SoundCodes/Quad-preset/README.md

 # quad preset
 ### iConnectivity Preset

-> Simple upmix of stereo to quadSimple upmix of stereo to quad
+> Simple upmix of stereo to quadrophony